 Information on Becoming a Certified Organic Producer

-Except for operations whose gross agricultural income from organic sales totals $5,000 or less, farm and processing operations that grow and process organic foods must be certified by USDA-accredited certifying agents.
-The Maryland Department of Agriculture is a USDA accredited certifying agent for producers and handlers located in Maryland.
+Except for operations whose gross agricultural income from organic sales totals $5,000 or less, farm operations that grow and/or process organic foods must be certified by USDA-accredited certifying agents.
+The Maryland Department of Agriculture (MDA) is a USDA accredited certifying agent for producers located in Maryland.

 The National Organic Program requires:

 §205.100 What has to be certified.

 (a) Except for operations exempt or excluded in §205.101, each production or handling operation or specified portion of a production or handling operation that produces or handles crops, livestock, livestock products, or other agricultural products that are intended to be sold, labeled, or represented as “100 percent organic,” “organic,” or “made with organic (specified ingredients or food group(s))” must be certified according to the provisions of subpart E of the NOP: Final Rule and must meet all other applicable requirements of this part.

 (1) Knowingly sells or labels a product as organic, except in accordance with the Act, shall be subject to a civil penalty of not more than $10,000 per violation.